FUNDINGPIPS ARTICLE Β· RULES

 The bottom line

-FundingPips restricted countries fall into two categories: sanctions compliance (North Korea, Iran, Syria, Cuba, and other OFAC-listed jurisdictions — non-negotiable) and prop firm regulatory restrictions (select US states, historically Ontario Canada — varies periodically).
-The list is relatively short compared to some competitors — FundingPips serves most of the global prop trading market including the UK, EU, most US states, most Canadian provinces, Asia-Pacific, Africa, and Latin America.
-Restriction enforcement happens at purchase checkout or KYC verification; pre-existing accounts aren't typically enforced retroactively when new restrictions are added.
-VPN workarounds are detected at KYC and result in account closure — not a viable strategy.
-If your country is restricted, try competitor firms with different restriction lists.
-Regulatory restrictions (not sanctions) change periodically as regulators update their positions.
-For the complete firm assessment see the FundingPips main review.
-For KYC verification details see the FundingPips main review.
-Use promo code VIBES at checkout for 20% off if your country is supported.
+FundingPips restricted countries fall into two categories: sanctions compliance (North Korea, Iran, Syria, Cuba and other OFAC-listed jurisdictions, non-negotiable) and prop firm regulatory restrictions (select US states, historically Ontario Canada, varies periodically).
+The list is relatively short compared to some competitors, FundingPips serves most of the global prop trading market including the UK, EU, most US states, most Canadian provinces, Asia-Pacific, Africa and Latin America.
+Restriction enforcement happens at purchase checkout or KYC verification; pre-existing accounts are not typically enforced retroactively when new restrictions are added.
+VPN workarounds are detected at KYC and result in account closure, not a viable strategy.
+Use promo code VIBES at checkout for 20 percent off if your country is supported.

 Frequently Asked Questions